advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/whatsapp.md

 ---

-For Europe, the most popular chat  support WhatsApp
+For Europe, the most popular chat app: WhatsApp.
+To support WhatsApp

 Wassenger is WhatsApp Cloud API, and we choose Wassenger for support WhatsApp notification function